-Using non-diegetic sounds is a great way for filmmakers to support the worlds that they build.
-In this article, we’re going to define what non-diegetic sounds are.
-Then, we’ll look at examples from cinema history that show us how to properly use them.
+Using non-diegetic sound is a great way for filmmakers to support the worlds that they build.
+You may have heard this fancy term before but what is non-diegetic sound?
+The answer is much less complicated than you think.
+In this article, we’re going to define what non-diegetic sound is.
+Then, we’ll look at examples from cinema history that show us how to properly and creatively use it.

 NON-DIEGETIC SOUND DEFINITION